SHSIDers/oclubs/README.md

 Of course.
 You may use whatever you like.
 If you're having trouble making choices:

-* For an old-school coder, which I don't expect especially for students, Vim & Emacs might suit you well.
+* For an old-school coder, which I don't expect for students, Vim & Emacs might suit you well.
 * For newcomers, I recommend Sublime Text or Atom.

 #### Git command line interface